Second-wave feminism: "The Feminine Mystique"

 In 1963, Betty Friedan published her book The Feminine Mystique addressing the issues that many white-middle class housewives were facing at the time.
-Friedan's work catalyzed the second wave, and in particular the liberal feminist sector of the movement.
+Friedan's work catalyzed the second wave in the United States, and in particular the liberal feminist sector of the movement.
 Her work gave these women the language to be able to articulate the dissatisfaction they felt in their role of being a mother and a wife.
 Friedan coined the term "Feminine Mystique" to recognize the romanticization of being a "happy housewife" perpetuated by media such as TV and magazines and that women should feel satisfied with housework, marriage, child-rearing, and passivity around the home unit.
 Women were always seen as relational to the other people in their life and were not encouraged to have their own identity as a person with their own life and interests beyond the home.
 They are either seen as someone's wife or someone's mother.
 Women who read her work were able to realize that they were not alone in their feelings.
 Friedan's work only brought to life a problem experienced by a certain group of women however which left out women of color and who belonged to other marginalized groups since many of these people had to work outside the home for a source of income.